wasabirobby/wasabi_backpack/README.md

 - Download this script
 - Add backpack to inventory as it is in "Extra Information" below
-- Add backpack to a shop with format as shown in "Extra Information" below
 - Add backpack image to inventory images (found in `wasabi_backpack/_inventory_images/backpack.png`)
 - Put script in your `resources` directory
-- Ensure script AFTER `ox_lib` but BEFORE `ox_inventory`

 **Important: Must start before resources that start ox_inventory automatically(For example; ox_fuel, ox_doorlock)**